mitsuhiko/lucumr/2014/1/5/unicode-in-2-and-3.rst

 bit more humble.
 For 97% of us, Python 2 is our beloved world for years to come and telling us constantly about how amazing Python 3 is not just painful, it's also wrong in light of the many regressions.
-With people starting to discuss Python 2.8, a Stackless Python 2.8 coming up and these bad usage numbers, I don't know what failure is, if not that.
+With people starting to discuss Python 2.8, Stackless Python preparing a new release with new features and these bad usage numbers, I don't know what failure is, if not that.